oblakr24/BLEScanner/README.md

 # BLE Device Detection App

-This is a simple app designed for detecting nearby BLE (Bluetooth Low Energy) devices, connecting to them, listing their services and characteristics, and interacting with those characteristics.
+This is a demonstration app designed for detecting nearby BLE (Bluetooth Low Energy) devices, connecting to them, listing their services and characteristics, and interacting with those characteristics.

+Its purpose is to demonstrate the BLE functionalities, Coroutines and Rx interoperability and testing approaches.

-## Permissions
+## Video

-For the app to function properly, you need to grant Bluetooth permissions.
+TODO

 ## Usage